DmxLarchey/Quasi-Morphisms/README.md

 # Quasi Morphisms for Almost Full relations

-This project is an artifact for a TYPES'2024 submission of the same name.
+This project is an artifact for a [TYPES 2024](https://types2024.itu.dk/Index.html) submission of the same name.
 The standalone Coq file [`af_morphism.v`](af_morphism.v) contains the developement and is largely commented.
 It is intented to be read and executed within an IDE for Coq such